-In September 2020, we entered into a Sales Agreement, or the ATM Agreement, with Cowen and Company, LLC, or Cowen, pursuant to which we can offer and sell, from time to time at our sole discretion through Cowen, as our sales agent, shares of common stock having an aggregate offering price of up to \$50.0 million.
-Any shares of common stock sold will be issued pursuant to our shelf registration statement on Form S-3 (File No. 333-248752).
-We will pay Cowen a commission equal to 3.0% of the gross sales proceeds of any shares of common stock sold through Cowen under the ATM Agreement and also have provided Cowen with indemnification and contribution rights.
-We sold approximately \$11.0 million of our common stock pursuant to the ATM Agreement in February 2021, and approximately \$39.0 million of common stock remains available for future sale.
+In December 2021, we entered into a Sales Agreement (the "December 2021 ATM Agreement") with Cowen and Company, LLC, or Cowen, pursuant to which we can offer and sell, from time to time at our sole discretion through Cowen, as our sales agent, shares of common stock having an aggregate offering price of up to \$200.0 million.
+Any shares of common stock sold will be issued pursuant to our automatic shelf registration statement on Form S-3ASR (File No. 333-261774).
+We will pay Cowen a commission equal to 3.0% of the gross sales proceeds of any shares of common stock sold through Cowen under the December 2021 ATM Agreement and also have provided Cowen with indemnification and contribution rights.
+As of December 31, 2021, we have sold an aggregate of 74,304 shares of our common stock for gross proceeds of approximately \$1.2 million at a weighted average purchase price of \$16.10 per share pursuant to the December 2021 ATM Agreement.
+As of March 15, 2022, an additional of 424,043 shares of our common stock were sold pursuant to the December 2021 ATM Agreement for gross proceeds of approximately \$6.4 million at a weighted average purchase price of \$15.04 per share.
+Approximately \$192.4 million remains available under the automatic shelf registration statement.